ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 will contain a lot of equations, and little if any code.
 If this sounds uninteresting to you, skip ahead to the third post in this series by [clicking HERE](FIXME).
 With that said, let's get started.

+{:.notice}
+As I incorporate more and more realistic physics into my simulations, this post will grow correspondingly.

 ## The physics of billiards

 The thing about pool is that its pretty old.
 This is one of the first historical depictions of